-6.1 Permitted Uses

-(1) A person or company that is not a reporting issuer may only use the NOBO list and the procedures in sections 2.9 or 2.12 of the Instrument in connection with an effort to influence voting or an offer to acquire securities of a reporting issuer.
+- 6.1 Use of NOBO List Market participants are reminded that the trafficking of a NOBO list.Permitted Uses - (1) A person or company that is not a reporting issuer may only use the securities of a reporting issuer.
 In our view, a person or company may obtain the NOBO list if the person or company, acting reasonably and in good faith, intends to use the NOBO list to determine whether to begin an effort to influence securityholder voting or an offer to acquire securities of the reporting issuer.